tejasp77/DevOps/Azure/azure.md

 Solution: **From the Redeploy blade, you click Redeploy.**

 Instead **redeploy the VM**.
 If you have been facing difficulties troubleshooting Remote Desktop (RDP) connection or application access to Windows-based Azure virtual machine (VM), redeploying the VM may help. **When you redeploy a VM, Azure will shut down the VM, move the VM to a new node within the Azure infrastructure, and then power it back on, retaining all your configuration options and associated resources**.

+The **Microsoft Azure Data Box** cloud solution lets you send terabytes of data into and out of Azure in a quick, inexpensive, and reliable way.
+The secure data transfer is accelerated by shipping you a proprietary Data Box storage device.
+Each storage device has a maximum usable storage capacity of 80 TB and is transported to your datacenter through a regional carrier.
+The device has a rugged casing to protect and secure data during the transit.

+If SSPR is enabled, you must select at least one of the following options for the authentication methods.
+Sometimes you hear these options referred to as “gates.”
+We highly recommend that you choose two or more authentication methods so that your users have more flexibility in case they are unable to access one when they need it.
+- **Mobile app notification**
+- Mobile app code
+- **Email**
+- **Mobile phone**
+- Office phone
+- **Security questions**